 The recitation is background noise.
-Our heads are buried in People magazine, our headphones are firmly in place, or we’re already dozing.
+Our heads are buried in our magazine, we’re scrolling the media options, or we’re already dozing.
 Why?

 We don’t expect an emergency.

-There’s no turbulence, no need to evacuate the plane, and the air is flowing.
+There’s no turbulence, no need to evacuate, and air is flowing.
 Few people board a plane expecting the worst.
 Yet we’re given specific instructions so that we’re prepared for that unexpected event.

 - Fasten your seatbelt